MSherry24/psimJs/README.md

 ##### -all2AllReduce
 ##### -barrier
 As well as a few function for initialization and finalizing that are unique to each implementation.
-The functionality of the common functions is the same between both versions, but the arguments required a slightly different due to the different back end designs.
+The functionality of the common functions is the same between both versions, but the arguments required are slightly different due to the different back end designs.
 The Node.js version also provides a few additional functions for creating and closing new processes, although most of the work is handled by psimJS behind the scenes.
-Another important difference between the two versions is that the Client version is single threaded - since all Javascript processes are inherently single threaded - but the Node.js version will fork new child processes on your local machine.
+An important difference between the two versions is that the Client version is single threaded - since all Javascript processes are inherently single threaded - but the Node.js version will fork new child processes on your local machine.
 Depending on the processor, this could mean that some code is run concurrently between processors.
-Within a single process, however, Javascript's even loop still runs in normal single threaded fashion, which eliminates many of the common problems of concurrent software such as race conditions or non-deterministic execution order.
+Within a single process, however, Javascript's event loop still runs in normal single threaded fashion, which eliminates many of the common problems of concurrent software such as race conditions or non-deterministic execution order.
 ### Node.js Version
 #### Initializing
 #####run()